usman4373/GROMACS-Complex-MD/README.md

-# Protein–Ligand Molecular Dynamics Simulation with GROMACS
+# Protein-Ligand Molecular Dynamics Simulation with GROMACS

 This guide provides a step‑by‑step protocol for setting up and running a molecular dynamics (MD) simulation of a **protein–ligand complex** using GROMACS.
 It covers ligand topology generation, system building, solvation, ion addition, energy minimization, equilibration (NVT/NPT), production MD, and post‑processing.